itsnotkunal/itsnotkunal/README.md

 - 🔭 I’m currently working on self improvement
 - 🌱 I’m currently learning C++
 - 👯 I’m looking to collaborate with Ratan tata
-- 🤔 I’m looking for help for Khushi Tanvi
+- 🤔 I’m looking for help for Tanvi
 - 💬 Ask me about Fitness
 - 📫 How to reach me: Linkedin
 - 😄 Pronouns: HE,HIM,HIS